Ceph (software)

-Ceph (pronounced /ˈsɛf/) is an open-source software-defined storage platform that implements object storage on a single distributed computer cluster and provides 3-in-1 interfaces for object-, block- and file-level storage.
-Ceph aims primarily for completely distributed operation without a single point of failure, scalability to the exabyte level, and to be freely available.
-Since version 12, Ceph does not rely on other filesystems and can directly manage HDDs and SSDs with its own storage backend BlueStore and can completely self reliantly expose a POSIX filesystem.
+Ceph (pronounced /ˈsɛf/) is a free and open-source software-defined storage platform that provides object storage, block storage, and file storage built on a common distributed cluster foundation.
+Ceph provides distributed operation without a single point of failure and scalability to the exabyte level.
+Since version 12 (Luminous), Ceph does not rely on any other conventional filesystem and directly manages HDDs and SSDs with its own storage backend BlueStore and can expose a POSIX filesystem.

-Ceph replicates data and makes it fault-tolerant, using commodity hardware and Ethernet IP and requiring no specific hardware support.
-The Ceph’s system offers disaster recovery and data redundancy through techniques such as replication, erasure coding, snapshots and storage cloning.
-As a result of its design, the system is both self-healing and self-managing, aiming to minimize administration time and other costs.
+Ceph replicates data with fault tolerance, using commodity hardware and Ethernet IP and requiring no specific hardware support.
+Ceph is highly available and ensures strong data durability through techniques including replication, erasure coding, snapshots and clones.
+By design, the system is both self-healing and self-managing, minimizing administration time and other costs.

-In this way, administrators have a single, consolidated system that collects the storage within a common management framework.

-Ceph consolidates several storage use cases and improves resource utilization.
-It also lets an organization deploy servers where needed.

-Some of the big production Ceph deployments include CERN, OVH and DigitalOcean.
+Large-scale production Ceph deployments include CERN, OVH and DigitalOcean.

 Design

 Ceph employs five distinct kinds of daemons: